How Data Fabric Helps Resolve DWH and Data Lakes Constraints

 1. Data access.
 Apart from ensuring interoperability, companies also need to stay in control over access permission and compliant data usage.
 This can be hard to accomplish without proper oversight over a large number of users.

 How data fabric helps.
 The technology programmatically enforces proper data governance practices.
 Not only does data fabric pave the way for accessing siloed intel, but it also helps standardize data formats, codify access permissions and usage rights, as well as provides visibility into how data is consumed by different services and users.

 2. Data management and distribution.
 Just-in-time access to data is crucial for the efficient training of AI models such as neural networks, anomaly detection systems, and other predictive analytics solutions.
 In addition, hotkey self-service access to corporate insights is also important for the line of business leaders.
 Yet, few businesses can deliver the above.
-For instance, only fully integrated analytics in their operations.
+For instance, only 7% of banking leaders fully integrated analytics in their operations.